Keeley Hawes

 Keeley Hawes Now

 In the fall of 2022, Keeley Hawes appeared before British audiences in the role of a family woman named Jo in the thriller "Crossfire."
 Her character, along with her family and friends, is vacationing at a luxurious hotel in the Canary Islands.
-Their idyllic getaway is interrupted by a sudden shootout, after which Jo and the other participants of the events are forced to do everything they can to stay alive.
+Their perfect vacation is shattered by a sudden shootout, forcing Jo and the other survivors to do whatever it takes to stay alive.
 Hawes also served as the executive producer for the film.

 Keeley Hawes in Crossfire